 Finding the right investment advisor or financial planner is the next key question.

-To be fair, these days its easy to find online excel financial planning calculators and robo-advisories which can create a financial plan on the fly.
+To be fair, these days it is easy to find online excel financial planning calculators and robo-advisories which can create a financial plan on the fly.

 But real advisory goes much beyond just the numbers in a spreadsheet or an algorithm.
 Relying on numbers is very important.
 But there are some things that should not and cannot be quantified.
 Subjective understanding of the context of the numbers, current scenarios and client’s real risk appetites is something that cannot be captured in excel calculators or the online robo-advisory’s data-driven model.
 Please don’t assume that I am saying that these are bad.
 I am just saying that these are good to begin with.
 But most often than not, they may not be suitable for everyone eventually.